Jorl17/sharelatex-git-integration-unofficial/README.md

 # How does it work?
 Is this legal?

 **sharelatex-git-integration-unofficial** doesn't do anything illegal.
-Since your project is set to public, any person with the URL can access the files and download them.
 In theory, you could do what **sharelatex-git-integration-unofficial** does on your own.
 You would download all the files, put them in your folder, and then run a couple of git commands.

 # Can I also push changes from git to ShareLaTeX? (e.g. do a *git revert* and change my project)

 Unfortunately, **this is not supported**.
-In theory, this could be done if you set your project to public and provided your username and password to **sharelatex-git-integration-unofficial**, but at the moment it is not implemented.
+In theory, this could be done if you provided your username and password to **sharelatex-git-integration-unofficial**, but at the moment it is not implemented.

 However, you **can** do all the changes you want in your repository, and then simply copy the affected files manually to your project.
 It's kind of a hassle, but unless you're always deleting what you write, 99.99% of the time you'll just want to track the changes -- **that's what this application is for**.

-# Isn't it dangerous to make my project public?

-**I don't think so.** As long as you don't share your URL, you should be safe, but don't take my word for it.
-Perhaps I can cook up a future version where you provide the username and password to **sharelatex-git-integration-unofficial**, but at the moment this really seems unnecessary.

 **If this really annoys you, open up an issue** and I'll be sure to get down to it and code you a non-public version (or, better yet, submit a patch if you can!).
 Heck, that might also support pushing changes from git to your project!

 # The URL is too large...can't I initialize the application with something else?

 **Well, yes!** If your URL is https://www.sharelatex.com/project/56147712cc7f5d0adeadbeef you can happily just pass 56147712cc7f5d0adeadbeef (the "project ID") and it will work.
 However, since you only really need to pass the URL once, I don't really see the point.
+Notice that this only works for projects hosted on the ShareLatex server.
+If you run your own, you really have to pass the URL to the application (how would we know where your server is hosted?)

 # If it does commits for me, won't it commit other files on my git tree?